 However, if you don’t own a generator yet, an inverter might be a good investment.
 It can be fairly easily installed into your RV’s existing electric system and streamline the process for when you choose to boondock next.
 It may be worth exploring if your rig has an inverter or a converter, and if it has neither, I’d advise exploring both options and seeing what will suit you best.

-Many new RVs have inverters already installed, but don’t worry if you’re asking yourself ‘Does my RV have an inverter or converter?’ as RVing electrics can be a bit daunting, especially if you’re new to the RVing world!
+Many new RVs have inverters already installed and don’t worry if you’re nervous about your RV electrics sd they can be a bit daunting, especially if you’re new to the RVing world!
 But it may be worth grabbing a fellow RVer and finding out if your rig has one, especially if you plan to camp off the grid.

 Should I Leave My Inverter On All Of The Time?